Banois/Roblox-Recommended-Blocker/README.md

 ### **Update Log**:
 **Current Version**: **1.2**
 **Info**:
 _Most recent update was adding a new temporary toggle to remove the hunt in the home page.
-I also added a check for updates feature in the menu for 1.1 (which hardly lasted) which you can click at any time._
+I also added a check for updates feature in the menu for 1.1 (which hardly lasted) which you can click at any time.
+Recently added an update that removes the most recent "The Hunt" update to the homepage.
+Wasn't a big fix so I won't count it as an update._

 ---